AllStarLink/ASL3-Manual/docs/adv-topics/multinodesnetwork.md

 bindport = 4570
 ```

 and save and close the file.
-Restart asterist with `systemctl restart asterisk`.
+Restart asterisk with `systemctl restart asterisk`.

 ### Changing the Portal
+!!! note "Server-Node Relationship"
+    Following the operating model, the base Asterisk/app_rpt installation is the "Server"
+    and a "Server" hosts one or more "Nodes".
+Make sure that each node is assigned to a
+    different server if the nodes are configured on different installations.

 Do the following to change a node's server's IAX port.

 1. Logon to https://www.allstarlink.org using your AllStarLink username